MemSkill: Learning and Evolving Memory Skills for Self-Evolving Agents: More Implementation Details

 \textbf{LoCoMo~\citep{maharana2024evaluating-locomo}.} LoCoMo contains 10 long interaction samples, each paired with roughly 200 training queries on average.
-We split the dataset by sample into train/val/test with a 6/2/2 ratio.
-We additionally remove \emph{adversarial} queries, since their evidence is not present in the provided context and can introduce noisy supervision during training.
+We split the dataset by sample into train, validation, and test sets with a 6/2/2 ratio.
+We further remove \emph{adversarial} queries, since their supporting evidence is absent from the provided context and may introduce noisy supervision during training.

 \textbf{LongMemEval~\citep{wu2024longmemeval}.} We use the LongMemEval-S split, where each example contains an ultra-long conversation of roughly 100K tokens.
-We then perform transfer evaluation on a stratified sample of about one-fifth of the dataset (approximately 100 samples), ensuring coverage of different question types for a comprehensive assessment.
+We remove abstention questions, since they do not require retrieving or constructing useful memory from the conversation history.
+We split the remaining data into train, validation, and test sets.
+Although the training split is not used for learning in this transfer setting, the validation split is used to tune dataset-specific configurations.
+We then conduct transfer evaluation on a stratified test sample of about one-fifth of the dataset, approximately 100 samples, ensuring coverage of different question types for a comprehensive assessment.

-\textbf{ALFWorld~\citep{shridhar2020alfworld}.} We first collect expert trajectories from the training split and treat them as the corpus for memory or experience construction.
+\textbf{ALFWorld~\citep{shridhar2020alfworld}.} We first collect expert trajectories from the training split and use them as the corpus for memory or experience construction.
 We then evaluate on the official ALF-Seen and ALF-Unseen splits.
+More training configuration details can be found in Appendix~\ref{appendix:detail_alfworld}.